National Television of Cambodia: History

 In 1946 Radio Cambodge opened in Phnom Penh, at the time part of French Indochina (French protectorate of Cambodia), using Japanese equipment.
 After independence it became Radiodiffusion Nationale Khmère (RNK).
-With Japanese aid, a TV station was set up in 1961, starting broadcasts the following year broadcasting for six hours a week, but ended in June 1966 due to technical problems.
-Regular transmissions began on 2 February 1966, or in November of 1966, according to some sources, using a Japanese transmitter on VHF channel 6, with a power of eight kilowatts and a 200-watt relay.
+With Japanese aid, a TV station was created beginning broadcasting in 1961 for six hours a week, but ended in June 1966 due to technical problems.
+Regular transmissions began again in November of 1966, using a Japanese transmitter on VHF channel 6, with a power of eight kilowatts and a 200-watt relay.

 Subsequent names include Voice/TV Station of the National United Front of Cambodia (1975) and Voice of the Kampuchean People (VOKP, 1979).
 The civil war during the Pol Pot regime destroyed the transmitters.
 During the Pol Pot regime, Cambodian television was completely closed down, professional staff were expelled, and other citizens were massacred, for example, technical equipment was completely destroyed.
 After these events, a production and broadcast center was rebuilt, this time with new equipments, broadcasting on channel 9 in the NTSC-M standard, with a stronger transmitter (40 kilowatts, 800-watt relayer on channel 11 in Bokor).
 In 1983 a Radio and Television Commission was created.
 The committee set up Radio Television Cambodge (RTC) for the restored television service.
 Initially broadcasting three nights a week, by 1986 it broadcast every day, for an average of four to five hours.
+At the same year, Cambodia switched to color broadcasting.
 A few years later, Cambodia's first provincial station opened.
 Both stations had outdated equipment, limited funding and amateur production levels.

 In 1994 state TV and radio were placed under the Ministry of Information and separated into different organizations.